Shop for Living Room Seating Online

 Choosing the Style

 Living room seating comes in many shapes, sizes, and designs to fit any decor.
 Warm, inviting pieces with plush upholstery and curved lines complement spaces with a traditional feel.
 Less padding, cleaner lines, and exposed legs give chairs and sofas modern appeal.
 To relax like royalty, chaise lounges, S-shaped slipper chairs, or classic wingback chairs add drama and personality to formal sitting rooms.
-To instantly pull a look together, try adding symmetrical arrangements to create focal points.
-Position two identical chairs on either side of a fireplace or end table to draw the eye.
+To instantly pull a look together, try adding sets with matching symmetrical arrangements to create focal points.
+Position two identical chairs on either side of a fireplace or rectangular end table to draw the eye.

 For living room seating that is both versatile and full of personality, try mixing solid, neutral colors with bold shades or patterns.
 As the largest and most expensive pieces in most living rooms, couches are typically quiet, simple shades.
 These classic colors blend with any design scheme and continue to look great as fads change.
 Stylish poufs, stools, and accent chairs are great for adding loud colors, unexpected shapes, or contrasting patterns without requiring as much financial investment.
-However, don't feel constrained by these common combinations.
+However, don't feel constrained by these common combination ideas.
 Because they are so rare, sofas with bright colors and dramatic prints make an instant statement.

 Selecting Fabrics & Materials